delibelaaa/DevourClient/README.md

 * Walk in lobby
 * Custom DiscordRPC
 * Two languages: Russian and English
+* Custom Nameplate

 ## Functions for lobby master:

 * Force start the game
-* Spawn all objects on map
+* Spawn all items
 * Spawn any demon or azazel
+* Spawn any network objects
+* Spawn any AssetBundle by URL
 * Force load any map
 * Use screamer on player
 * Kill player
+* Light/Extinguish altar
+* Burn one cursed entity/object
+* Burn all cursed entities/objects
+* Burn 666 cursed entities/objects
+* Lock the player in a cage
+* Disable/Enable brain of Azazel

 ## Map functions:

 * TP to Spawn
 * TP to Altar
 * TP to Azazel
-* Light/Extinguish altar
-* Burn one goat/rat/egg/book
-* Burn all goat/rat/egg/book
-* Burn 666 goat/rat/egg/book
 * Take any item on any map
-* Disable/Enable brain of Azazel
 * TP to Players
-* Catch a player in a cage

 # Some pictures:
 ![](https://i.imgur.com/vlExoOb.png)